lyqht/scrollbar-playground/README.md

 This project is created for you to learn about different parts of the scrollbar that you can change to alter its appearance.
 Go to the [website](https://lyqht.github.io/scrollbar-playground/) and play with it 🧡

-An article is written [here](https://esteetey.dev/make-your-website-stand-out-with-a-custom-scrollbar) for a further explanation on the CSS rules used for styling the scrollbar.

 <img width="1516" alt="Screenshot 2021-12-29 at 9 40 00 PM" src="https://user-images.githubusercontent.com/35736525/147668152-22987733-83e8-4464-a4dd-ddfbff9c01ce.png">

 ## Features

-✨ **Controls for size and colors**
+### ✨ Create your custom scrollbar

-The sizes and colors here directly change the properties of the pseudo-elements for styling the scrollbar.
+This scrollbar playground offers you multiple configuration settings such as sizes and colors of the various components of the scrollbar.
+What you configure directly changes the properties of the pseudo-elements for styling the scrollbar.

+An article is written here for a further explanation on [the CSS pseudo-elements used for styling the scrollbar](https://esteetey.dev/make-your-website-stand-out-with-a-custom-scrollbar).
-✨ **Export css button**
+### ✨ Export css button

-When you click it, you can get the exported css in your clipboard which you can paste (Ctrl+V) into your stylesheet.
+When you click it, you can get the exported css in your clipboard which you can paste (Ctrl+V) into your project.
+Feel free to try it out at an empty codepen with a very tall empty div.
 Now you have your own custom scrollbar!

-:warning: Remember to format the code to get a prettified version for readibility.
+> :warning: Remember to format the code to get a prettified version for readibility.
+This export button does not prettify the code by default.

 ## Example